Pearson Chi-squared Conditional Randomization Test: Numerical Experiments

-It is also worth noting that if we use the test statistics $U_{n,L}$ (instead of $U_{n,L}(\delta)$) we observe an inflation in type I errors.
-Concretely, when $\eta= 0.04$ we obtain an inflated type I error of $0.595$ (with the finite-sample threshold $\th^{\mathsf{finite}}_{\ell,\alpha}$) and an inflated type I error of $0.1860$ (with the asymptotic threshold $\th^{\mathsf{asym}}_{\ell,\alpha}$), while the target level is $\alpha = 0.1$.
-This highlights the importance of adjusting for the errors in estimating the model-X conditional distribution, as proposed in Section~\ref{sec:robust}.
+The results for $a = 0$ and $a=4$ are summarized in Table~\ref{tbl:robust}.
+As we see the robust PCR test controls the type I error under the level $\alpha = 0.1$ for different choices of $\eta$.
+In addition, it achieves a high power for $a = 4$.
+If we use the test statistics $U_{n,L}$ (instead of $U_{n,L}(\delta)$) we observe an inflation in type I errors.
+Concretely, when $\eta= 0.04$ we obtain an inflated type I error of $0.595$ (with the finite-sample threshold $\th^{\mathsf{finite}}_{L,\alpha}$) and an inflated type I error of $0.1860$ (with the asymptotic threshold $\th^{\mathsf{asym}}_{L,\alpha}$), while the target level is $\alpha = 0.1$.
+This highlights the importance of adjusting for the errors in estimating the model-X conditional distribution (Section~\ref{sec:robust}).